 (Citation: Council of Supply Chain Management Professionals)

 Wake Tech’s Supply Chain Management program allows students to learn about the international and domestic movement of goods from the raw materials sources through production and ultimately to the consumer.
-The program serves both entry level students and also those employed in the field who may need to upgrade their skills or acquire new ones.
+The program serves both entry-level students and those employed in the field who may need to upgrade their skills or acquire new ones.

 Applying to the program

-The program is open-entry; students new to the college as a curriculum student will apply as a new credit student.
+The program is open-entry.
+Any student new to the college as a curriculum student will apply as a new credit student.
 Students who have previous educational experience and hold a degree are encouraged to submit past transcripts for evaluation.
 Current curriculum Wake Tech students may register for program courses during the open registration process.
-Current students are encouraged to meet with a program faculty member or the Director to complete an Academic Program Change/Addition Request form.
+Current students are encouraged to meet with a program faculty member or the director to complete an Academic Program Change/Addition Request form.
 Once enrolled, students may register for courses via WebAdvisor (see Course Schedules).